 The Peggy Guggenheim Collection is among the most important museums in Italy for European and American art of the 20th century.
 It is located in Peggy Guggenheim's former home, Palazzo Venier dei Leoni, on the Grand Canal in Venice.
-The museum presents Peggy Guggenheim's personal collection, masterpieces from the Hannelore B. and Rudolph B. Schulhof Collection, the Gianni Mattioli Collection, the Nasher Sculpture Garden, as well as temporary exhibitions.
+The museum presents Peggy Guggenheim's personal collection, masterpieces from the Hannelore B. and Rudolph B. Schulhof Collection, the Nasher Sculpture Garden, as well as temporary exhibitions.

 The Peggy Guggenheim Collection is owned and operated by the Solomon R. Guggenheim Foundation, New York, which also operates the Solomon R. Guggenheim Museum and which is a partner of the Basque Regional Government for the programming of the Guggenheim Museum Bilbao.

-From February to November 2015, the Peggy Guggenheim Collection, in collaboration with Fondazione di Venezia organize a new edition of the Guggenheim Art Classes, focusing on artistic movements of the twentieth century.
+From February to November 2016, the Peggy Guggenheim Collection, in collaboration with Fondazione di Venezia organize a new edition of the Guggenheim Art Classes.
 Find out more >>

 Tuesday, November 1, museum regularly open from 10 am to 6 pm

 PLAN YOUR VISIT